 - If you make the decision that CPR is necessary, you need to call for help.
 Instructing someone around you to call 911 is best because, again, it is important to start CPR as soon as possible.
 If possible send someone for an automated external defibrillator (AED) for good measure as well.

 - With the person lying on his/her back, listen for breathing sounds.
 If there is no breathing, begin CPR by giving chest compressions.
-Push hard, striving for a depth on the compression of two inches, and push fast, aiming for 100 compressions per minute.
+Push hard; the most recent AHA guidelines say to reach a depth of at least two (2) inches, not more than two and a half (2.4 to be exact).
+And you want to reach a compression rate of 100 to 120 compressions per minute*.
 An AED is especially helpful at guiding you through the proper technique for compressions.